-Crassula is a diverse and extensive genus of succulent plants, with about 350 species.
-Probably the most well known is the Jade plant (Crassula ovata).
+Crassula is a diverse and extensive genus of succulent plants, with about 200 species.
+Probably the most well known is Crassula ovata, commonly known as the Jade Plant.
 Many of us know it as a houseplant, but in warm climates it grows into a shrub.
-Many other Crassula species are much smaller.
+Many other Crassulas are much smaller.
 Some are miniatures and creeping ground covers.
-They are all quite fascinating, the types of plants you see occasionally and wonder “What is that?”
+They are all quite fascinating, the types of plants you see occasionally and wonder "What is that?".
 With the resurgence of succulent container gardening, these smaller Crassula species are becoming more readily available and their easy growing habit makes them worth getting to know.

 Light: Full sun to partial shade.
-Most needs some shade in the hottest part of summer, but require bright light to attain their most vibrant color.
+Most need some shade in the hottest part of summer, but require bright light to attain their most vibrant color.

 Water: As succulents, they don't need frequent watering, since they store it in their leaves.
 If they are left to sit in wet soil, their roots will rot.
 During cooler months, give them a good drenching and then allow the soil to dry out, before watering again.
 They go dormant when the temperature gets hot in summer and need even less water.